Biography 1280x720.jpg

 Joseph Myers - Membership Director

 Joe started his professional journey in London as a graphic designer but unexpectedly found his passion shifting towards pharmacy, to which he has now dedicated nearly a decade.
 He has experience as a pharmacy technician in various settings throughout the East Midlands and North East Lincolnshire, including community pharmacy and GP practices.
 Joe's previous responsibilities have ranged from administering vaccines and providing training to dispensing GP practices to holding the position of the responsible person for a wholesale dealer license.
-His current role is pharmacy operational manager within an acute hospital trust in Lincolnshire.
-In the pursuit of continuous professional development, Joe is nearing completion of an MBA in leadership.
+His current role is pharmacy operational manager within a large acute hospital trust in Lincolnshire.
+Joe has an MBA in Leadership, taking a particular interest in behaviour and interrelations research.
+In the pursuit of continuous professional development, he is now studying for an MSc in Psychology.

 "It is a privilege to contribute to the advocacy and professional advancement of pharmacy technicians in the UK, and I am fully committed to supporting the goals of APTUK during my tenure."